aukkawut/GraphRNAFold/README.md

 # GraphRNAFold
 ## How to install

-This tutorial is for Ubuntu system.
+This tutorial is for **Linux** system.
 Other systems are untested (you can use WSL on Windows and Mac should have similar installation process).

 You can install all the required (python) dependencies using
 ```